Pain · Distribution

 The US distributor or rep is a separate business with its own commercial design.
 Their salesforce gets paid against their comp plan, not yours.
 Their customer base was built over decades and is the cheapest pipeline they have.
 Their service network covers the SKUs they already know how to install and warranty.
 When a new German line enters that system without a parallel enablement layer, the salesforce sells what is easy to sell.
 That is almost always the commodity SKU into the legacy customer.

 The strategic SKU sells inside a different motion: longer cycle, deeper technical evaluation, a different buyer seat, a different proof set.
 The partner's salesforce was not trained for it, is not paid for it, and was not measured on it last quarter.
 Inside that comp plan, the strategic SKU is a tax on their commission.
-Per Bain distributor research and Indiana University Kelley channel work, distributor sales teams move 82% of their effort toward the SKUs and customers their comp plan already rewards.
+A distributor team moves toward the SKUs and customers its comp plan already rewards.
 The friction is structural, not motivational.

 SKU MIX: STRATEGIC vs COMMODITY 14% BEFORE: STRATEGIC 82% BEFORE: COMMODITY 48% AFTER: STRATEGIC